-- 8 Staff must not be required to work more than five hours without an unpaid meal break.
+- Staff must not be required to work more than five hours without an unpaid meal break.
 Meal breaks must be at least 30 minutes and no more than one hour, except with the approval of the Supervisor.
-If a staff member is required to work any part of their meal break, the time worked will be paid at the ordinary rate of pay.

-9 A shift-worker may take a paid crib break instead of a meal break - 9 A shift-worker may take a paid crib break instead of a meal break with the approval of their Supervisor. - 10 Staff who are required to work overtime must take unpaid meal breaks of at least 30 minutes in accordance with clause 8 of this Schedule.
+If a staff member is required to work any part of their meal break, the time worked will be paid at the ordinary rate of pay. - 9 A shift-worker may take a paid crib break instead of a meal break with the approval of their Supervisor. - Staff who are required to work overtime must take unpaid meal breaks of at least 30 minutes in accordance with clause 8 of this Schedule.
 Staff are entitled to a meal allowance as specified in Schedule 3 where a meal break falls due and is taken during a period of overtime.